BonsaiDen/JavaScript-Garden/doc/scopes.md

         }
     }

-The outer loop will terminate after the first call to `subLoop` since that function overwrites the global value of `i`.
+The outer loop will terminate after the first call to `subLoop`,  since `subLoop` overwrites the global value of `i`.
 Using a `var` for the second `for` loop would have easily avoided this error.
 The `var` statement should never be left out unless the desired effect **is** to affect the outer scope.

 ### Local variables

-The only source for local variables in JavaScript are [function](#functions) parameters and variables that were declared with the `var` statement.
+The only source for local variables in JavaScript are [function](#functions) parameters and variables that were declared via the `var` statement.

     // global scope
     var foo = 1;